 Operational risks arising from, among other things, human or processing errors, systems and technology disruptions or failures, or cybersecurity incidents may negatively impact a Fund, its service providers, and third-party fund distribution platforms, as well as the ability of shareholders to transact with a Fund, and result in financial losses.
 Cybersecurity incidents may allow unauthorized parties to gain access to or misappropriate a Fund's assets, shareholder data, or confidential or proprietary information, or cause a Fund or its service providers, as well as securities trading venues and their service providers, to suffer data corruption or lose operational functionality, including the inability to process Fund transactions, interference with a Fund's ability to calculate its net asset value, physical damage to a computer or network system or remediation costs associated with system repairs.
-In addition, authorized persons could inadvertently release Fund shareholder data or confidential or proprietary information stored on the
+Market events also may occur at a pace that overloads current information technology and communication systems and processes of a Fund, its service providers or other market participants, which could impact the ability to conduct a Fund's operations or shareholders' ability to invest in a Fund.
+In addition, authorized persons could inadvertently release Fund shareholder data or confidential or proprietary information stored on the Fund's systems.

-Fund's systems.
 The occurrence of any of these problems could result in a loss of information, violations of applicable privacy and other laws, regulatory scrutiny, penalties, fines, reputational damage, additional compliance requirements and other consequences, any of which may have a material effect on a Fund or its shareholders.
 It is not possible for a Fund or its service providers to identify all of the operational risks that may affect a Fund or to develop processes and controls to completely eliminate or mitigate their occurrence or effects.
 Recent geopolitical tensions may increase the scale and sophistication of deliberate attacks, particularly those from nation-states or from entities with nation-state backing.
-A Fund cannot control the cybersecurity plans and systems of its service providers, its counterparties or the issuers or securities in which the Fund invests.
+A Fund cannot control the cybersecurity and operational plans and systems of its service providers, its counterparties or the issuers or securities in which the Fund invests.
 Portfolio companies in which a Fund invests are also exposed to various risks related to cybersecurity incidents, and the value of a Fund's investments in such portfolio companies could be adversely impacted in the event any such cybersecurity incidents occur.
 A Fund may incur substantial costs to prevent or address cybersecurity incidents.